f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/Secure_Mesh_Site_v2_in_Nutanix/secure_mesh_site_v2_in_nutanix.rst

 **Step 2: Deploying F5 XC CE on Nutanix**

-Below series of steps explains the creation of F5 XC CE node in Nutanix console,
+Below are the series of steps explains the creation of F5 XC CE node in Nutanix console,

 **Step 2.1: Create SMSv2 site in F5 XC console**